SimchaTeich/Microcorruption/04 - Cusco/README.md

 Therefore, all we will have to do is make sure that when the code reaches the ret command of the `login` function, it jumps to `unlock_door` at address 0x4446.

-Therefore the cracking input will contain 0x10 random bytes, and another 0x2 bytes that will overwrite the return address to the sort (don't forget the little endian).
+So, the cracking input will contain 0x10 random bytes, and another 0x2 bytes that will overwrite the return address to the `main` (don't forget the little endian).

 Bingo.